-Procedure) Risk- mort Standardized follo Mortality Measure myo rtality rate (RSMR) mo owing acute (RS ocardial infarction hea andardized ortality rate SMR) following eart failure (HF) ospitalization day, all-cause, risk- standardized mortality rate (RSMR) following acute ischemic stroke hospitalization with claims-based risk adjustment for stroke severity Low-Mortality Diagnosis Related Groups (PSI02) Selected Conditions and service-mix. why The readmission ratio y superior or specionale for 5b. ditive value: N/A wh undergo a ecific procedure). o.1 If competing, hy superior or tionale for Iditive value: N/A measures assess different outcomes.
+3502 Hybrid Hospital-Wide (All- Condition, All- Procedure) Risk- Standardized Mortality Measure 0230 Hospital 30-day, all-cause, risk- standardized mortality rate (RSMR) following acute myocardial infarction (AMI) hospitalization 0229 Hospital 30- day, all-cause, risk- standardized mortality rate (RSMR) following heart failure (HF) hospitalization 2876 Hospital 30-day, all-cause, risk-standardized mortality rate (RSMR) following acute ischemic stroke hospitalization with claims-based risk adjustment for stroke severity 0347 Death Rate in Low-Mortality Diagnosis Related Groups (PSI02) 0530 Mortality for Selected Conditions adjust for case-mix and service-mix.
+The readmission measure divides patients into six categories, or "specialty cohorts", while the mortality measure uses 15.
+This is because the risk of mortality is much more closely related to patient factors than readmission is related to patient factors.
+PSI-02 (NQF #0357) is another complementary mortality measure, which captures a different outcome compared with the HWM measure submitted with this application.
+PSI-02 captures patients 18 years of age or older, or obstetric patients, whereas the HWM measure captures patients between the ages of 65 and 94.
+PSI-02 captures DRGs with less than 0.5% mortality rate, whereas the HWM measure captures all patients within all CCSs, regardless of mortality rate.
+HWM captures mortality up to 30 days past admission, where AHRQ PSI-02 only captures inhospital mortality.
+IQI 90 (NQF #0530) is another complimentary mortality measure, which is a composite measure of the number of inhospital deaths for a narrow range of conditions (CHF, stroke, hip fracture, pneumonia, acute myocardial infarction and Gl hemorrhage).
+The HWM measure presented in this application captures all deaths after 30 days of admission, for all conditions and procedures.
+5b.1 If competing, why superior or rationale for rationale for 5b.1 If competing, why superior or rationale for additive value: N/A or undergo a specific procedure).
+5b.1 If competing, why superior or rationale for additive value: N/A measures assess different outcomes.
 5b.1 If competing, why superior or rationale for additive value: This measure looks at a longer outcome time frame (30-days versus inhospital) and incorporates stroke severity into the risk-model.
 The current publicly reported measure, Hospital 30-Day Mortality Following Acute Ischemic Stroke Hospitalization Measure, is a potentially competing measure.
 It is CMS intent to replace the current measure in any given program with this newly developed measure, which includes stroke severity in the risk model.
-The Hybrid Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Acute Ischemic Stroke severity in the risk model.
-The Hybrid Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Acute Ischemic Stroke Severity measure is also being submitted to NQF for endorsement.
+The Hybrid Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Acute Ischemic Stroke with Risk Adjustment for Stroke Severity measure is also being submitted to NQF for endorsement.
 This measure uses a combination of claims and electronic health records (EHR) data for risk adjustment but is otherwise harmonized with the new claims-only measure.
-It is CMS intent to implement only one of the new stroke with grant to implement only one of the new stroke with measure in any given program.
+It is CMS intent to implement only one of the new stroke mortality measures (this claims-only measure) in any given program.